 Accessible EPUB 3 – Matt Garrish

-Published by O’Reilly Media and available for free download this book provides a definitive guide to accessibility and EPUB 3
+Published by O’Reilly Media and available for free download the Accessible EPUB3 book provides a definitive guide to accessibility and EPUB 3

 Accessibility Guidelines for Self-Publishing Authors – Dave Gunn

 The Accessible ebook Guidelines for Self-Publishing Authors provide practical information to help writers ensure their publications are accessible to the broadest range of readers.
 Published by the WIPO Accessible Books Consortium in conjunction with the International Authors Forum (IAF). these can be downloaded for free from the Accessible Books Consortium website.